Crash Count for AD 55

 On Grafton Street in Brooklyn, an SUV traveling at unsafe speed veered left and crashed into several parked cars.
 According to the police report, 'an SUV, too fast, veered left and slammed parked cars.
 Metal screamed.
 A 64-year-old man lay crushed behind the wheel, semiconscious, legs shattered.'
 The crash left the 64-year-old male driver with severe crush injuries to his legs.
 Other occupants in the vehicles suffered unspecified injuries.
 The police report lists 'Unsafe Speed' as the contributing factor.
 No evidence in the data suggests any error or fault by the injured.
 The impact was sudden and violent, leaving the street in shock.

-A sedan slammed into an e-scooter at Rockaway Avenue.
-The unlicensed scooter driver and his 19-year-old passenger were thrown.
+A sedan struck an e-scooter at Rockaway Avenue.
+The impact threw a 19-year-old woman.
 Her leg was crushed.
 She lay conscious on the street.
 Police cited traffic control disregarded.
-Metal, flesh, and asphalt met hard.

 Parked Sedan Crash Kills Driver on Powell Street